melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

-## Example: CamlLight
+### Example: Caml Light

-In the directory for examples, we have an example named `camlLight`, an implementation of type inference for the Caml Light programming language.
+In the directory for examples, we have an example named `camlLight`, an implementation of type inference for the [Caml Light programming language](ocaml.org/caml-light/).
+This language is a subset of the OCaml language.
 Enter the directory for this example:
 ```
 cd camlLight
 ```